Help For iOS & Android

 We want you to know that we REALLY appreciate the 5 star reviews, there are almost 960 now.
 Thank You!
 Unlike a lot of apps we are constantly updating iWatermark+.
 Remember we love hearing your suggestions.

 If you like the continuing improvements and want it to continue, please submit an App store review and/or let your friends (especially photographers) know about the app.
-A simple mention by you on Facebook, Twitter, Instagram Pinterest, website, etc. might help someone decide to download it which helps us to keep improving it for you.
+A simple mention by you on Facebook, Twitter, Instagram Pinterest, website, etc. might help someone decide to download it, when they buy it helps us to keep improving it for you.
 Big Thanks!

 NEWS On the list of the 100 best apps of the year iWatermark+ is Number 4.
 Here’s a great overview/tutorial iWatermark+ Tutorial by Linda Sherman.
 More reviews on Pinetrest.